libpd/libpd/README.md

 "i686" denotes 32 bit and "x86_64" 64 bit.
 Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.

-Open a Msys2 shell (either MSYS2 MinGW 32-bit or MSYS MinGW 64-bit) and
+Open a Msys2 shell (either MSYS2 MinGW 32-bit or MSYS2 MinGW 64-bit) and
 install the compiler chain, autotools, & gettext via:

     # 32 bit